 Gifts other than items of small value (not exceeding £10 for COPCC staff) should not be accepted but should be declined courteously.
 Where it may cause offence to decline a gift, the Chief Executive or relevant Commander / Director must be consulted who may make a decision with regard to accepting the gift on behalf of the COPCC / Constabulary.
+All such

-All such acceptances must be recorded in the Gifts and Hospitality Register with a record maintained of where the gift is held.
+Cumbria Office of the Police and Crime Commissioner & Cumbria Constabulary Joint Procurement Regulations V2 January 2016 acceptances must be recorded in the Gifts and Hospitality Register with a record maintained of where the gift is held.